Terms and Conditions of Skycop Services

 2. Before engaging in the services of Skycop, the Client has not disposed of the Assignment in any other manner, nor has engaged any third party to enforce the Claim.

 4. If the Client receives any payment or any other type of the Flight Compensation, e.g. flight voucher, from the flight operating carrier after engaging Skycop’s services, the Client is obligated to inform Skycop immediately.
-In such case, the Client shall be obliged to pay Skycop the commission, indicated in Section 3.2 or 3.3, in 10 (ten) days from the day the Flight Compensation is received from the flight operating carrier to the bank account provided in the contact column of Skycop’s website or any other bank account provided by Skycop in a written form.
+In such case, the Client shall be obliged to pay Skycop the remuneration, indicated in Section 3.2 or 3.3, in 10 (ten) days from the day the Flight Compensation is received from the flight operating carrier to the bank account provided in the contact column of Skycop’s website or any other bank account provided by Skycop in a written form.

-5. If the Client provides incorrect or incomplete data or if the Client withheld from Skycop that the Client has already received the Flight Compensation from the flight operating carrier for the respective Claim and Skycop is not able to collect the Flight Compensation or losses through the Proceedings, Skycop reserves the right to assert its claim against the Client for the resulting damage.
+5. If the Client provides incorrect or incomplete data or if the Client withheld from Skycop that the Client has already received the Flight Compensation from the flight operating carrier for the respective Claim and Skycop is not able to collect the Flight Compensation or losses through the Legal Proceedings, Skycop reserves the right to assert its claim against the Client for the resulting damage.

 5. TERMINATION AND WITHDRAWAL